 Based on national averages for concrete contractors, here’s what you might expect for annual GL quotes:

-As a percentage of revenue, GL quotes typically range from 0.9% to 2.1% for smaller contractors and 5.1% to 12.2% for larger operations.
+As a percentage of revenue, GL quotes typically range from 1.5% to 6%.

 Important to note: These are national averages, and your actual quotes will vary significantly based on your state, claims history, and specific operations.
 For detailed state-specific pricing information, consult our comprehensive state-by-state cost guide.
 Access our complete concrete contractor insurance cost guide to calculate your total insurance burden across all coverage types.